 All class teaching is evaluated twice a year in December and April.
-On at least one of these occasions the evaluation is to be based on the school's standard questionnaire template, which can be found and completed electronically on ItsLearning/Lærere - AGT/IB teachers (soon to be Studie+).
+On at least one of these occasions the evaluation is to be based on the school's standard questionnaire, which can be found and completed electronically on the school's communication platform.
 The teachers are encouraged to add questions targeted at their own teaching and curriculum.